lewishuber63/CST/README.md

 # CST

 CST is a community token experiment deployed on ethereum L2.
-The tesnet deployments can be found here:
+The testnet deployments can be found here:

 Optimism-Kovan: 0x37e67e8934Def0351cd3e6400Eab1d1f60dd3440

-STARKNET: tbd
+A amm is deployed on STARKNET:

 ## Commune Society Token (CST)